Can You Sell a House with a Mortgage In San Francisco Bay Area

 If you can’t cover that gap, it’s smarter to keep hold of the property for now, hoping its value goes up.
 That way, when you eventually sell, the sale proceeds can fully pay off the mortgage and even leave you with some cash.”

-Can You Sell a Mortgage Property with Negative Equity in SF Bay Area
+Can You Sell a Mortgage Property with Negative Equity in San Francisco Bay Area

 Time might be crucial, and waiting for the local real estate market to get better may not be an option.
 In such a situation, you may think about a short sale.